Tell us about your journey at Luxottica.

 What advice would you give to university students or young professionals thinking about a career in supply chain?

 Working in Luxottica’s supply chain is the perfect experience to turn university studies into practice and reality.
 In these five years of experience, I had the chance to apply many subjects I had studied at University to everyday business, providing new solutions to the company.
-Luxottica is the pitch where you can finally apply what you have learned after staying hours, days or months with your nose in the books!
+Luxottica is the place where you can finally apply what you have learned after staying hours, days or months with your nose in the books!

 What is the most important lesson you have learned here?